msachi/kafka-streams-demo/README.md

 KStream<String, String> words = source.flatMapValues(value -> Arrays.asList(value.split("\\W+")));
 ```

-The operator will take the source stream as its input, and generate a new stream named `words` by processing each record from its source stream in order.
-It will break each record's value string into a list of words, and produce each word as a new record to the output words stream.
+The operator will take the source stream as its input and process each record in order.
+It will break each record's value string into a list of words, and produce each word as a new record to the output `words` stream.
 This is a stateless operator that does not need to keep track of any previously received records or processed results.

-And finally we can write the word stream back into another Kafka topic, `streams-linesplit-output`:
+Finally we can write the word stream back into another Kafka topic, `streams-linesplit-output`:

 ```java
 KStream<String, String> source = builder.stream("streams-linesplit-input");